oeg-upm/ROCrate_enrichment_service/README.md

 `pip install -r requirements.txt`

+Step 4 : Create a new user
+.
+In order to do so, open the script called client.py with a text editor, edit the dictionary called entry_json in line #35 with your username and password and finally run the script.

-Step 4 : Run the application
+Step 5 : Run the application

 `py run.py`, `py3 run.py`, `python run.py` or `python3 run.py`.
 This depends on your local environment.